HappyFrowl/documentation/Linux/SystemAdministration.md

   -  identify a process ID based on the process name

 - `pidof` - PID of
-  - works similar to pgrep
+  - Works similar to pgrep

 * `fuser` - file user
     * Display process IDs currently using files or sockets